 These have been the workhorses of the AGV landscape for a long time.
 Their low initial cost, reliability, and ability to deliver high surge currents made them a practical choice for early AGV adopters.
 However, they come with inherent limitations:

-- Bulky and Heavy: Lead-acid batteries come with a lower overall energy density, which impacts maneuverability and runtime.
+- Bulky and Heavy: Lead-acid batteries come with a lower energy density, which impacts maneuverability and runtime.

 - High Maintenance: Charging is allowed only under canopy with hydrogen pull-out.